lqdev/luisquintanilla.me/_src/library/building-a-second-brain.md

 > "What is the smallest, easiest step I can take that moves me in the right direction?" (p.
 83/202)

+> If there is a secret to creativity, it is that it *emerges* from everyday efforts to gather and organize our influences. (p.
+107/202)

+> ...Express, is about refusing to wait until you have everything perfectly ready before you share what you know.
+It is about expressing your ideas earlier, more frequently, and in smaller chunks to test what works and gather feedback from others.
+That feedback in turn gets drawn in to your Second Brain, where it becomes the starting point for the next iteration of your work. (p.
+108/202)

+> Instead of thinking of your job in terms of *tasks*, which always require you to be there, personally, doing everything yourself, you will start to think in terms of *assets* and *building blocks* that you can assemble. (p.
+122/202)

+> To truly "know" something, it's not enough to read about it in a book.
+Ideas are merely thoughts until you put them into action.
+Thoughts are fleeting, quickly fading as time passes.
+To tryly make an idea stick, you have to engage with it. (p.
+123/202)

 ## Notes

 - (p.
 17/202) Quantified Self community - A network of local meetup groups in which people share their stories about how they track their helth, productivity, mood, or behavior to learn more about themselves.